Sue9104/web-manual/interface/user.md

 >
 > Total: counts of all translated entries
 >
-> Completed: counts of qualified entries reviewed by you divide counts of all translatd entries
+> Completed: counts of qualified entries reviewed by you divide counts of all translated entries

 ||Worker|Total|Completed|Not Finished|corresponding status in MyTask|
 |--|--|